FrankLiu007/mdpdf-katex/README.md

+# mdpdf-katex

-# Markdown to PDF with Puppeteer & KaTeX
+> Markdown to PDF with Puppeteer & KaTeX

 Convert Markdown to beautiful PDFs with **perfect** math formula rendering and multilingual support.